azat-co/practicalnode/chapter15/chapter15.md

 latest: digest: sha256:6d1cd529ced84a6cff1eb5f6cffaed375717022b998e70b0d33c86db26a04c74 size: 2201
 ```

-Remember digest (last hash) 📝 Compare digest with one in the repository when you look up your image in the web console in EC2 -> ECS -> Repositories -> azat-main-repo:
+Remember digest (last hash) 📝 Compare digest with one in the repository when you look up your image in the web console in EC2 -> ECS -> Repositories -> azat-main-repo as demonstrated in Figure 15-7.

 ![](media/aws-ecs-5.png)
+***Figure 15-7.** The image uploaded to the newly created container repository is listed with the correct digest and timestamp*

+The image's in the cloud and now is the time to set up a certain mechanism to run this image.

 ## 2. Create a New Task Definition